RIAPS/riaps-integration/riaps-node-creation/README_BBB.md

 # Create RIAPS BBB Base Image (4GB)

-These are instructions on how the BBB Base image was created.
+These are instructions on how the BBB Base image can be created from a Ubuntu pre-configured image.

+>Note:  This method had not been tested for this revision, but it has been kept up with the changes made in the automated full image creation method found in https://github.com/RIAPS/riaps-bbb-image-build.

 ## Start with Ubuntu Pre-configured Image from Robert Nelson